-Families are required to observe the following guidelines to provide a safe, quick, orderly, and consistent dismissal and arrival process:
+Families are required to observe the following guidelines to provide a safe, quick, orderly, and consistent dismissal and arrival process.
+On-campus dismissal pick-up may be used when needed, primarily on rainy days.

-- · Drivers should not exceed 5 mph while driving on campus. - · Children are to exit/enter vehicles from the passenger side ONLY during the morning. - Parents must not deviate from the prescribed drop-off and pick-up locations and procedures even if it appears safe as these have been carefully determined to keep students out of traffic lanes.
-See DROP-OFF and PICK-UP PROCEDURES in ATTENDANCE above. - · All instructions of supervising staff must be followed at all times. - \cdot $\,$ No traffic will be allowed on the playground during school hours except during the designated drop-off and pick-up times.
+- Drivers should not exceed 5 mph while driving on campus. - Children are to exit/enter vehicles from the passenger side ONLY. - Parents must not deviate from the prescribed drop-off and pick-up locations and procedures even if it appears safe as these have been carefully determined to keep students out of traffic lanes.
+See DROP-OFF and PICK-UP PROCEDURES in ATTENDANCE above. - All instructions of supervising staff must be followed at all times. - No traffic will be allowed on the playground during school hours except during the designated drop-off and pick-up times.